 Emotional and psychological support can even go beyond the workplace, which may have a reciprocal effect.
 For example, sending a card is a simple and office-appropriate way to provide quick support to a fellow employee.
 Team-related emotional support leads to much deeper workplace happiness and success.

 Though you might assume employee competition leads to infighting, credit-hogging and blaming, the opposite is true when a workplace encourages healthy competition.
-Teamwork can rapidly increase a positive form of competitiveness in the following ways.
+Teamwork can rapidly increase positive competitiveness, with collaborative teams often experiencing increased motivation and productivity, better sales results, and improved customer engagement.

 Here are some tips for setting up friendly workplace competitions.